oracle/oci-cli/scripts/examples/project_o/README.md

    - identical names can be resolved by using a substring from the OCID
      - for example, ``-c ujfa`` would specify the *sales* compartment.
 The last four to six characters will uniquely identify most resources.
      - handy when your resource names contain spaces or special characters
- - support [complex type] parameters where a list of OCIDs is expected
+ - support ``--*-ids`` parameters where a list of OCIDs is expected, e.g. ``--security-list-ids``
-   - comma-separated resource names are converted to a JSON list
+   - comma-separated list of resource names is converted to a JSON list of OCIDs
  - simplify [datetime] parameters
    - ``--start-time today`` beginning (midnight) of current day (UTC)
    - ``--start-time today-36h`` - the day before yesterday at Noon